isabella232/experience-manager-headless-adaptive-forms.en/help/setup-development-environment.md

     ![Download AEM Cloud Service SDK from Software Distribution portal](assets/install-sdk.png)

-    *  The `-r prerelease` switch enables the features availabe only under the prerelease and beta programs.
+    *  The `-r prerelease` switch enables the features availabe only under the prerelease and limited release programs.
     * You can use `admin` as username and password for local development to reduce the cognitive load.

     After AEM starts, the login page opens in web browser.
 You can also open the login page for AEM SDK instance at address `http://localhost:<port>` in your web browser.
 For example, [http://localhost:4502](http://localhost:4502).